 Can Cavies Be Kept on Their Own?

-As long as you provide them with exactly what they need – plus your interaction several times a day – you can keep a solo guinea pig without negative consequence to their emotional, physical, and mental health.
+As long as you provide them with exactly what they need – plus your interaction several times a day – your last guinea pig can live solo without negative consequence to their emotional, physical, and mental health.

 If your pet is used to spending time with their favorite human, having been handled from an early age, then they won’t be stressed when interacting with you and instead look forward to your daily visits.
 In such an instance, you must make up for their lack of a same-species companion by spending plenty of attention and time with your guinea.
 Not just through-the-cage interaction, but rather, a lot of outside-of-the-cage exercise and play time.
 Additionally, it’s best to make sure your solo cavy is mentally stimulated with guinea-safe toys.
 Tunnels and additional habitat levels allow them a means to physically exert themselves when not exercising with you.

-Again, while you can do quite a bit on your part to ensure they’re healthy, happy, and well-cared for, same-species companionship is, undoubtedly, the best options for your solo cavy.
-Check your pet often for signs of physical issues or mental distress which may be connected to their loneliness.
-When in doubt, bring them into your vet for a check-up.
+Again, while you can do quite a bit on your part to ensure they’re healthy, happy, and well-cared for, same-species companionship is, undoubtedly, the best option for your solo cavy.

 Do Guinea Pigs Really Need Company, or Can They Live Perfectly Fine Alone?

-In short, guinea pigs do need company from another fellow cavy (or, even better, a few of them!).
+In short, guinea pigs do need company from another fellow cavy (or a few of them!).
 However, companionship of the human nature can suffice, if getting another guinea pig is not possible, but only if certain conditions are upheld at all times – without exception.

 These conditions are to ensure your cavy remains healthy and happy.
 Any type of stress in their life can end badly for them, unfortunately.
 That’s why, as social creatures, they need the security and safety of another guinea pig to keep them well-balanced, both in mind and in body.